-Procurement process Contract Value Local preference ONE quote required \$0 - \$25,000 Quote/s must be sought ONLY from Local and Deemed Local Suppliers.
-Request for Quote (minimum THREE quotes) \$25,000 - \$250,000 Quote/s must be sought ONLY from Local and Deemed Local Suppliers, unless a genuine reason not to applies (see below).
+Procurement process Contract Value Local preference ONE quote required \$0 - \$25,000 Quote/s will be sought ONLY from Local and Deemed Local Suppliers.
+No local preference criterion in evaluation required.
+Request for Quote (minimum THREE quotes) \$25,000 - \$250,000 Quote/s will be sought ONLY from Local and Deemed Local Suppliers, unless a genuine reason not to applies (see below).
+Evaluation criterion for contribution made to the local economy will receive 20% minimum weighting.
 Request for Quote (minimum FIVE quotes) \$250,000 - \$1,000,000 Quote/s will preferably be sought ONLY from Local or Deemed Local Suppliers.
 Minimum of FOUR Local and Deemed Local Suppliers to be invited to quote.
+Evaluation criterion for contribution made to the local economy will receive 20% minimum weighting.
+Written Tender \$250,000 to \$5,000,000 Evaluation criterion for contribution made to the local economy will receive 20 % minimum weighting.
+Significant Contracting Plan \$5,000,000 and above Evaluation criterion for contribution made to the local economy will receive 20 % minimum weighting.